 In the Navigation Screen pane, expand the VSS folder and select the System State folder.
 This will restore all of the folders under the System State folder, as required.

-Note: If you attempt to check or uncheck individual folders on the Entry List pane (on the right side), you will see a warning about unexpected results from a partial system state restore.
-Make sure that you check the System State folder and that you leave the other folder selections unchanged (all subfolders checked.)
+If you attempt to select or clear individual folders on the Entry List pane (on the right side), you will see a warning about unexpected results from a partial system state restore.
+Make sure that you check the System State folder and that you leave the other folder selections unchanged (all subfolders checked).

 Then click Restore on the file browser screen.
 The system state will be restored to the client computer.

-Note: Once you have started a system state restore, you must not interrupt it in any way.
+Once you have started a system state restore, you must not interrupt it in any way.
 This includes canceling the restore job.
-Any interruptions have the potential to leave the system in an unbootable/unusable state.
+Any interruptions have the potential to leave the system in an non-bootable/unusable state.